-How to explain Martin Luther King Jr. Day to your kids
+How to explain Martin Luther King Jr. Day to kids

-While the topics of his work may oftentimes seem to complex for young minds, here are the basics that parents need to know to help explain the significance of the day.
+While the topics of Martin Luther King Jr.'s work could seem too complex for some young minds, here are the basics that parents and caregivers need to know to help explain the significance of the day.

 Who is Martin Luther King Jr.?

-Born in Atlanta, Georgia, on Jan.
-15, 1929, Martin Luther King Jr. made it his life’s mission to bring compassion, fairness, and racial equality to all throughout the 1950s and 1960s.
+Born in Atlanta, Georgia, on January 15, 1929, Martin Luther King Jr. made it his life’s mission to bring compassion, fairness and racial equality to all throughout the 1950s and 1960s.
 The social activist and civil rights leader fought against the longstanding segregation that plagued the South through peaceful marches and nonviolent protests and by drawing upon the teachings of Mahatma Gandhi and his church.

 What are civil rights?